Yes, the accent of a customer service representative does have an impact on the customer’s satisfaction.

 However, the software development company disclaimed that not all outsourced call centers fail at customer satisfaction.

-It clarified that the survey asked American customers, so it is possible that the nation is simply not open enough to different cultures.
-Zendesk also guessed that it is the service vendor who is at fault for not providing sufficient accent training to foreign staff.
-The call equipment might even be the one causing customers to mishear agents over the phone.
+Zendesk also guessed that the service vendors may not provide sufficient accent training to foreign staff.
+In addition, the call equipment might even be the one causing customers to mishear agents over the phone.